apache/druid/docs/design/segments.md

 segment files are larger than this range, then consider either changing the granularity of the time interval or partitioning your data and adjusting the `targetRowsPerSegment` in your `partitionsSpec`.
-(a good starting point for this parameter is 5 million rows).
+A good starting point for this parameter is 5 million rows.

 See the Sharding section below and the 'Partitioning specification' section of the [Batch ingestion](../ingestion/hadoop.md#partitionsspec) documentation